Joseph from Servanthood to Ruler

 Joseph has been sold into slavery to a foreign nation with a foreign god.
-As a Jew, his life is for all purposes over, for he is cut off from His people and no longer is an heir to his father’s fortunes.
-He is now just a piece of property, if he marries it will be to a slave and his children will be born into slavery.
+As a Jew, his life is over, for he is cut off from His people and no longer is an heir to his father’s fortunes.
+He is now just a piece of property, if he marries, it will be to a slave, and his children will be born into slavery.
 Now begins God’s process of developing Joseph to be ready to lead a nation.

 Slavery cannot keep a leader down – Joseph rises to be the lead servant.